lexbor/docs/source/examples/html/tokenizer/text.md

-# Tokenizing Text Nodes in HTML: Example
+# Tokenizing Text Nodes in HTML

 In this example, found in `lexbor/html/tokenizer/text.c`, we explore how to use the `lexbor` library to tokenize HTML content and selectively process